eh-K/RandomFileViewer/README.md

 Delete - Permanently delete files.

-View - Opens the file again if you had closed it.
+Review - Opens the file again if you had closed it.

-Refresh - Refreshes directory if you have added new files.
+Reload - Refreshes directory if you have added new files.

-Reroll - Simply press ENTER to randomly choose your next file.
+Randomize - Simply press ENTER to randomly choose your next file.

+Custom Keybinds.